HeliosLang/compiler/README.md

 Note how the type expression for a function resembles the right-hand function value expression itself.

-Function values aren't entirely first class: they can't be put in containers (so not in lists and not in any fields of a `data` type).
+Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` type).

+### Untyped Plutus-Light
+Plutus-Light is a typed language, and is internally converted into untyped Plutus-Light before final compilation into (untyped) Plutus-Core.

+Untyped Plutus-Light is essentially an expansion of all the operators and all the semi-builtin functions (semi-builtin functions are builtins provided by typed Plutus-Light, but not by Plutus-Core).